One of the many desirable features built directly into Docker is networking. Docker’s networking feature can be accessed by using a

---linkflag which allows to connect any number of docker containers without the need to expose container’s internal ports to the outside world.
+--link flag which allows to connect any number of Docker containers without the need to expose a container’s internal ports to the outside world.

-- In this config you will learn how to link two or more docker containers together using a simple docker networking technique.
-We can start by the deployment of our first docker container
+- In this config you will learn how to link two or more Docker containers together using a simple Docker networking technique.
+We can start by the deployment of our first Docker container, named

 sandbox2.
 We will also use a

 --linkflag which will create a so called parent-child relationship with previously deployed container